Immigrating to Canada is simple.

 FSWP is the most popular permanent residence pathway among foreign skilled immigrants without a job offer or work experience in Canada under the Express Entry system.

-Candidates are required to meet minimum work experience, language proficiency, and education requirements.
+Candidates needs to meet minimum work experience, language proficiency, and education requirements.
 You need to score at least 67 out of 100 in order to pass.
 At least 15 of these points come from work experience.

 Self-employment in Canada does not count towards work experience.
 You can also get an additional 10 points for “adaptability” if you have at least one year of full-time, skilled work experience in Canada.